juagarciaga/garcia-julian-personal-site/garcia-julian/content/home.md

 I am Associate Professor at the [Faculty of Information Technology](href='http://www.infotech.monash.edu.au/ "Faculty of Information Technology"), [Monash University](http://www.monash.edu.au/ "Monash University").

 My research seeks to understand how self-interested agents (primarily machines and humans) can learn to coordinate their actions without a central planner.
-I am particularly interested in social dilemmas, cooperation, and situations where rational behaviour leads to poor information for everyone.
-This can be applied to: Multiagent systems and AI, Social Dynamics and Behaviour, Energy and other IT Systems.
+We use game theory and simulations and apply this framework to study: Multiagent systems and AI, the Dynamics of Social Behaviour, and other systems where human strategic behaviour intersects with technology.

 I teach [computer science](https://www.monash.edu.au/pubs/handbooks/units/FIT1008.html), [algorithms](http://www.monash.edu.au/pubs/2015handbooks/units/FIT1029.html) and [computational modelling and simulation](https://handbook.monash.edu/current/units/FIT3139).